Tag

 The default Safe Mode starts Windows using only a few core services and drivers to avoid as many issues as possible.
 Unfortunately, the downside is that the minimal Safe Mode doesn’t let you connect to the network or the internet, so you’re kind of isolated.

 That’s where the Safe Mode with Networking environment comes in handy.
 If you need to use the internet while in Safe Mode to make it easier to troubleshoot your Windows 10 computer, you should try Safe Mode with Networking.
 This option lets you start Windows with only the essential services and drivers, but it also includes the networking components.
 However, keep in mind that this only works with wired Ethernet connections.
-Safe Mode with Networking doesn’t with Wi-Fi.
+Safe Mode with Networking doesn’t work with Wi-Fi.
 That’s because wireless cards need more complex drivers that are not loaded by Windows 10 when running in Safe Mode.

 Safe Mode with Networking

-Safe Mode with Networking can be tremendously helpful when you need to download repair tools from the internet or when your computer is infected with malware and you must download and run antivirus tools that are up to date.
+Safe Mode with Networking can be tremendously helpful when you need to download repair tools from the internet or when your computer is infected with malware and you must download and run tools that are up to date.
 Now let’s see how to boot into Safe Mode with Networking in Windows 10.
 I’ll first cover the ways to start Safe Mode with Networking when you can’t log in to Windows 10 and then the ones to use when you can sign in with your user account.

 How to boot in Safe Mode with Networking when you can’t log in to Windows 10